 Keep your eyes open for new openings or food trends and you’ll be on your way.

+What about you?
 Do you have ambitions to start writing about food?
 Or do you already write about food ?
-Is there anything you want to add?